excommeownicado/strayneko/README.md

 ## Installation

-### From a release
+### From a release (recommended)

-Download the latest release, extract the archive, and run:
+Download the [latest release](https://github.com/excommeownicado/strayneko/releases/latest), extract the archive, and run:

 ```bash
 ./install.sh
 ```

 The installer will automatically install the binary, desktop entry, and application icon.

+---

 ### Build from source